frobnitzem/psik/README.md

   - ~~launcher~~ -- launcher has been removed and the `$mpirun` environment variable is defined within job scripts instead
   - _callback_  -- a callback URL to which the executor can report job progress
   - _cb_secret_ -- a secret token which the executor can use to sign its callbacks
-  - _client_secret_ -- used internally by a server to validate any webhooks received

 Stdin/stdout/stderr paths have been removed.
 All input and output files are captured in a well-known location.